BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 until joining the macOS Accessibility team at Apple.
 There's certainly a bit of a learning curve, which people familiar with iOS VoiceOver will probably know.

-System Settings (or System Preferences if you're not yet running macOS 13 Ventura) > Accessibility > VoiceOver > Open VoiceOver Training... is a good place to start, but let's go over an even quicker quickstart.
+System Settings > Accessibility > VoiceOver > Open VoiceOver Training... is a good place to start, but let's go over an even quicker quickstart.

 ### macOS VoiceOver quickstart